wildoctopus/geoappservice/README.md

 # geoappservice
 A boilerplate code towards modular approach to Python-FLask-PostGIS project.
-This project structure can be implemented to handle huge number of files.
+This project structure can be implemented to handle files at large scale.
+Its a simple CRUD project using Flask, PostGIS, SQLAlchemy, Geoalchemy2 and Radis/MQ with production level code.

 ## Project/Environment setup